aaronyan0328/Uspace/README.md

-# Uspace
+# Shopping-Platform
-Start up project
+For CS 5356 Class.